noahmott/world_of_warcraft_mcp_server/README.md

 Through Claude Desktop or any MCP client:
 ```
-Get the member list for guild "Legal Tender" on Lightbringer realm
+Get the member list for guild "Liquid" on Illidan realm
 ```

 Claude will automatically call: